Uptown, Memphis

 Uptown Memphis is a neighborhood located near downtown Memphis, Tennessee.
-In 1999, the Uptown Partnership renamed the historic North Memphis Greenlaw neighborhood "Uptown" in concert with a public-private revitalization effort that defined Uptown as one hundred city blocks east of the Wolf River and North of A.W.
-Willis Avenue.
-The historic Greenlaw section of this neighborhood consists of the thirty city blocks closest to the Wolf River (bordered by A.W.
-Willis Avenue to the south, North Seventh Street to the east, Keel Avenue and Chelsea Avenue to the north and the Wolf River to the west).
+In 1999, the Uptown Partnership renamed the historic North Memphis Greenlaw neighborhood "Uptown" in concert with a public-private revitalization effort that defined Uptown as one hundred city blocks east of the Wolf River and north of A. W. Willis Avenue.
+The historic Greenlaw section of this neighborhood consists of the thirty city blocks closest to the Wolf River (bordered by A. W. Willis Avenue to the south, North Seventh Street to the east, Keel Avenue and Chelsea Avenue to the north and the Wolf River to the west).

 Areas adjacent to Uptown include St. Jude Children's Research Hospital and the Pinch District.

 History

 19th century

-In 1856, Greenlaw Addition was laid out by William B. Greenlaw, John O. Greenlaw, Robert F. Looney, John L. Saffarans, Isaac Saffarans and E.T.
-Keel.
-They owned the land north of Memphis across Bayou Gaoyoso from downtown.The Bayou was the original northern boundary of the City of Memphis.
+In 1856, Greenlaw Addition was laid out by William B. Greenlaw, John O. Greenlaw, Robert F. Looney, John L. Saffarans, Isaac Saffarans and E. T. Keel.
+They owned the land north of Memphis across Bayou Gayoso from downtown.
+The Bayou was the original northern boundary of the City of Memphis.

 The thirty block subdivision extended the grid patterns of downtown Memphis and included many desirable features such as cobbled streets, granite curbs, and boulevards lined with sycamore trees.
 The names of the founders are familiar as the east-west streets honor them: Greenlaw, Saffarans, Looney, and Keel.
 Mill Street was named due for the mills that occupied the adjacent riverfront.